SemWES/docs-and-training/tutorials/services/python_async_waiter.md

 meaningful content as long as the waiter script is still running.)

-_Note:_ The status page we return can be anything from a very simple text to a full-fledged html page including, for example, images.
+_Note:_ The status page we return can be anything from a very simple text to a full-fledged html page including, for example, embedded images.
 This way, we can create a rich feedback for the user during the execution of asynchronous services.

 ## Step 4: Implement getServiceStatus()
 The second function missing in our service has the pre-defined name